ansys/pystk/doc/source/api/ansys/stk/core/graphics/ITextBatchPrimitiveFactory.rst

 ITextBatchPrimitiveFactory
 ==========================

-.. py:class:: ITextBatchPrimitiveFactory
+.. py:class:: ansys.stk.core.graphics.ITextBatchPrimitiveFactory

    object

    Render one or more strings in the 3D scene.
 For best performance, avoid creating lots of batches with only a few strings each.
 See the Batching Performance Overview.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: ITextBatchPrimitiveFactory

 Overview
 --------